vxlkovskiP/vxlkovskiP/README.md

 - 👋 Hi, I’m Petar!
 - 👀 I’m currently studying a BSc in Business Computing at the American College of Thessaloniki.
 - 🌱 Currently learning intermediate Java OOP and trying out YAML and Python
-- 🎓 If you're an ACT Student, check out my ACTResource repo for some stuff you might need!
 - 📫 You can reach me at velkovski.petar129@gmail.com for any inquiries.

 <!---